New Zealand Student Visas

 Can I work on a student visa?

-Once you are in New Zealand you can apply for a Variation of Conditions to your visa, which will allow you to work up to 20 hours a week during term and the holidays.
+Usually, yes.
+Once you are in New Zealand you can apply for a Variation of Conditions to your visa, which will allow you to work up to 20 hours a week during term time and in the holidays.

-Student visa applications from the UK currently cost £140, plus a service fee of £19.
-Fees are subject to change, so please check www.immigration.govt.nz before making your application.
+Student visa applications made from the UK currently cost NZ$270 if you apply online.
+If you want to submit a paper application, the charge is £170, plus a processing fee of £18.
+Fees are subject to annual review, so please check www.immigration.govt.nz before making your application.

 How do I apply?

-Complete the Application To Study In New Zealand form, which is available from the INZ website or from Study Options (please request a copy at firstname.lastname@example.org).
+You can submit your application using the online form, available at www.immigration.govt.nz.
+Alternatively, you can complete a paper application, which is also available from the INZ website or from Study Options (please request a copy at firstname.lastname@example.org).
 Follow the instructions at the front carefully.
-The application should be lodged at the New Zealand Visa Application Centre.
-You can make your application via Study Options, by post, or in person at the New Zealand Visa Application Centre, Burwood House, 14-16 Caxton Street, London, SW1H 0QY.
+Paper applications should be lodged at the New Zealand Visa Application Centre.
+You can make your application by post or in person at the New Zealand Visa Application Centre, 66 Wilson Street, London, EC2A 2BT.

 What do I need to apply?